RebelToolbox/RebelDocumentation/tutorials/plugins/editor/making_plugins.rst

 The first thing you need for the editor to identify a new plugin is to create two files: a ``plugin.cfg`` for configuration and a tool script with the functionality.
 Plugins have a standard path like ``addons/plugin_name`` inside the project folder.
-Godot provides a dialog for generating those files and placing them where they need to be.
+Rebel Editor provides a dialog for generating those files and placing them where they need to be.

 In the main toolbar, click the ``Project`` dropdown.
 Then click